Twf Blog

 What is Pepsi’s Slogan?

-After conducting comprehensive market research on Pepsi’s customers, the brand discovered that they want its audience to “enjoy life to the fullest.”
+After conducting comprehensive market research on Pepsi’s customers, the brand discovered that it wants its audience to “enjoy life to the fullest.”
 This led the firm to choose the new tagline.

 The brand was hopeful that the phrase would convey this impression to soda drinkers.
 According to a Gartner analysis, Pepsi now thrives on social media, garnering some of the highest fan engagement among beverage companies on Facebook.